DeepLearningDTU/02456-deep-learning-with-PyTorch/README.md

 # 02456-deep-learning-with-PyTorch

-This repository contains exercises for the DTU course 02456 Deep Learning.
-The exercises are written in Python programming language and formatted into Jupyter Notebooks.
+This repository contains exercises for the DTU course [02456 Deep Learning](https://kurser.dtu.dk/course/02456).
+All exercises are written in the [Python](https://www.python.org/) programming language and formatted into [Jupyter Notebooks](https://jupyter.org/).
+If you're unfamiliar with notebooks, it can be a good idea to familiarize yourself with them in advance.

 This repository borrows heavily from previous works, in particular: